-- (a) High levels of drug using persons who - - (i) are imprisoned for drug related offences,or - (ii) gain access to injected drugs in prisons; and - (b) High levels of young male prisoners, deprived of heterosexual outlet, thrown together often in crowded conditions which may give rise to "situational homosexual conduct" at levels significantly higher than would exist in civilian life.
+- (a) High levels of drug using persons who - - (i) are imprisoned for drug related offences, or - di) gain access to injected drugs in prisons;and - (b) High levels of young male prisoners, deprived of heterosexual outlet, thrown together often in crowded conditions which may give rise to "situational homosexual conduct" at levels significantly higher than would exist in civilian life.

 It is in these circumstances that HIV is specially relevant to prisons.
-For these features of prison life mirror, unfortunately, the major known modes of transmission of the HIV virus.
+For these features of prison life mirror, unfortunately, the major known modes of transmission of the

 The precise levels of access to injected drugs in prisons in Australia is unknown.
 Professor John Dwyer estimated in 1988 that in Long Bay prison in Sydney, about 60% of inmates used intravenous drugs once or twice a week.
-13 If this is even partly right, it represents a very high exposure rate to the risk of infection from unsterile injecting equipment.
+21 If this is even partly right, it represents a very high exposure rate to the risk of infection from unsterile injecting equipment.
 The figure may seem very high to a casual observer of the problem.
 In any case, figures in Sydney, the major port of entry into Australia of illegal injected drugs, may make figures in New South Wales prisons unrepresentative of prisons in Australia generally.
-But that drugs do enter the prison system is indisputable.
-It is proved by the occasional cases of criminal charges brought against prison officers and prisoners.
+But that drugs do enter the prison system is indisputable. proved by the occasional cases of criminal charges brought against prison officers and prisoners.
 It is established by reliable anecdotal evidence.
 It reflects, in part, the fact that a very high proportion (said to be more than 70%) of all persons sent to prison in Australia have some civilian contact with illegal drugs.
-Because of mandatory or otherwise high prison sentences for drug related offences, it is inevitable that, at any time, many prisoners, in Australian prisons, will have had exposure to illegal injected drugs before admission.
-It is also true that many non-drug offences, particularly of larceny and robbery, can be traced to crimes committed, allegedly, to provide funds to feed an illegal drug habit.
+Because of mandatory or otherwise high prison sentences for drug related offences, it is inevitable that, at any time, many prisoners, in Australian prisons, will have had exposure to illegal injected drugs before admission. Ιt is also true that many non-drug offences, particularly of larceny and robbery, can be traced to crimes committed, allegedly, to provide funds to feed an illegal drug habit.
 Likewise male and female prostitution are in some cases associated with that need.
 It is enough to say that the preconditions for the high increase in HIV through drug injection exist in the very nature of the client population of Australian prisons.
-Lack of effective alternative programmes, lack of motivation to escape drug use, lack of resources to ensure adequate surveillance, the limits, in any case on complete surveillance and the advantages which can sometimes result from addicted prisoners who have access to their drugs all conspire to provide the environment in which even honest prison officers may fail to eradicate drug use in prisons.
+Lack of effective alternative programmes, lack of motivation to escape drug use, lack of resources to ensure adequate surveillance, the limits, in any case on complete surveillance and the advantages which can sometimes result from addicted prisoners who have access to their drugs all conspire to provide the environment in which even honest and vigilant prison officers may fail to eradicate drug use in prisons.
+To some extent it is, as Minister Yabsley has said, literally like looking for a needle in a haystack.

-The level of homosexual activity between prisoners is likewise difficult to estimate.
-At the meeting in Seoul, Korea, the representative of Vietnam, an epidemiologist, reported that there were no such cases in Vietnamese prisons because homosexuality was completely unknown in Vietnamese society.
-This information was received with a degree of scepticism.
-The Chinese medical participants reported that homosexual activity in Chinese prisons was at a very low level of incidence, but doubtless did occur.
-Crowding together of young male prisoners was recognised as a circumstance which could give rise to sexual conduct.
 Overseas studies report that 20 to 30% of prisoners engaged in sexual activity at least one time whilst in prison.
-14 A 1989 study of a sample of prisoners in the South Australian prison system reported that about 42% of prisoners engaged in risk behaviour at least once whilst incarcerated.
+A 1989 study of a sample of prisoners in the South Australian prison system reported that about 42% of prisoners engaged in risk behaviour at least once whilst incarcerated.
 Thirty-seven percent were estimated to use drugs intravenously.
-Twelve percent were reported as having engaged in unprotected anal intercourse.
-15 There are numerous constraints upon accurate investigation of this phenomenon, including the cultural norms typically prevailing in men's prisons.
+Twelve percent were reported as having unprotected anal intercourse.
+23 There ënqaqed in numerous constraints upon accurate investigation of this phenomenon, including the cultural norms typically prevailing in men's prisons.
 Some cases of non-consensual sexual intercourse come to notice when charges are laid.
-It is reasonable to infer that these represent but the tip of the iceberg.
-Quite apart from violent activity of this kind, consensual homosexual acts undoubtedly do exist.
+It is reasonable to infer that these represent but the tip of the Quite apart from violent activity of this kind, iceberg. consensual homosexual acts undoubtedly do exist.
 The debate is thus about the level of prevalence.